Our Story

 Two widows of the some sixty thousand in total resulting from the Sri Lankan Civil War.

 “When I returned in October last year, I spent several days visiting the Internal Displaced Persons Camps in Jaffna, listening to and interviewing the women to find out how I could support them.
 What I discovered shocked me.
-These women had no way to support themselves other than doing the odd “koolie” job which paid very poorly.
+These women had no way to support themselves other than doing the odd “koolie” job, which paid very poorly.
 Some days they had no food to eat.
 The children are malnourished and the women live in despair, with little hope for any change in their future.

 “The people in the camps call themselves the “forgotten” people.
 And when I arrived, my guide greeted me with “welcome to the human Zoo”.
-The camps have been visited by many dignitaries who promise to help them but never have.
+The camps have been visited by many dignitaries who promise to help them, but never have.

 “I was determined not to let them down.
 I promised these women help.
 I will not let them down.
 I want them to know that they have not been forgotten.
 And that someone cares.”